enunezs/dotfiles/README.md

 ![text](https://github.com/tinyAtlas/dotfiles/blob/master/Screenshots/VimAutocompleteScreenshot.png)

-# Matlab
+## Matlab

-Extract installer and execute.
+Login to [Matlab website](https://uk.mathworks.com/products/matlab.html), download, move to directory, extract installer with zip and execute.
 Can be installed to a non-default path, and then linked with the extension.

 ```
+unzip matlab_*.zip
-./install
+sudo ./install
 ```

-# SHELL: ZSH
+## SHELL: ZSH

 Making the terminal a bit more useful using the ZSH shell